AdobeDocs/experience-manager-65.en/help/forms/using/hardening-aem-forms-jee-environment.md

 A Cross-Site Request Forgery (CSRF) attack exploits the trust that a website has for the user, to transmit commands that are unauthorized and unintended by the user.
 The attack is set up by including a link or a script in a web page, or a URL in an email message, to access another site to which the user has already been authenticated.

 For example, you may be logged in to Administration Console while simultaneously browsing another website.
 One of the web pages may include an HTML image tag with a `src` attribute that targets a server-side script on the victim website.
-By leveraging the cookie-based session-authentication mechanism provided by web browsers, the attacking website can send malicious requests to this victim server-side script, masquerading as the legitimate user.
+By using the cookie-based session-authentication mechanism provided by web browsers, the attacking website can send malicious requests to this victim server-side script, masquerading as the legitimate user.
 For more examples, see [https://owasp.org/www-community/attacks/csrf#Examples](https://owasp.org/www-community/attacks/csrf#Examples).

 The following characteristics are common to CSRF: